-When you take out a reverse mortgage, you’ll be provided with monthly payments or a lump sum by your lender against the equity of your home.
+When you take out a reverse mortgage loan, you’ll be provided with monthly payments or a lump sum by your lender against the equity of your home.
 This allows borrowers to live more comfortably, financially speaking, while still being able to stay in their homes.
-However, once they pass, surviving family members will either have to pay off the mortgage in order to retain ownership of the house or give the property up to the lender.
-Things can get a little tricky if the borrower has a surviving spouse that wasn’t on the reverse mortgage.
+However, once they pass, surviving family members will either have to pay off the mortgage loan in order to retain ownership of the house or give the property up to the lender.
+Things can get a little tricky if the borrower has a surviving spouse that wasn’t on the reverse mortgage loan.

 Rules Regarding a Surviving Spouse

-One of the challenges of a reverse mortgage is that if a surviving spouse wasn’t named in the reverse mortgage, they’ll be forced to pay off the loan or sell off the house.
+One of the challenges of a reverse mortgage loan is that if a surviving spouse wasn’t named in the reverse mortgage loan, they’ll be forced to pay off the loan or sell off the house.
 Fortunately, HUD (Department of Housing and Urban Development) implemented a number of rules to help protect surviving spouses from such a predicament.
-The following are a few of the rules regarding a surviving spouse that you will want to know when it comes to understanding reverse mortgages:
+The following are a few of the rules regarding a surviving spouse that you will want to know when it comes to understanding reverse mortgage loans:

 If the surviving spouse is under 62 and was unable to be put on the title of the home, then there are a number of conditions that they must meet to be able to stay in the house after their spouse dies.
 These include the following: